Multi-factor modeling of chlorophyll-a in South China's subtropical reservoirs using long-term monitoring data for quantitative analysis: Introduction

-While these studies contribute valuable data and demonstrate the potential of advanced modeling techniques, they often rely heavily on statistical or machine learning approaches, offering limited insight into the underlying ecological mechanisms ~\cite{Liu2021,JingQian2024,HanxiaoZhang2024}.
-Moreover, traditional models such as the Water Erosion Prediction Project (WEPP), although effective in simulating physical processes like soil erosion, fall short in capturing hydro-ecological interactions \cite{ZhuoxinChen2025}.
-Some progress have been made by integrating robust optimization and scenario analysis into water resource management, for example, Xu et al.~\cite{BinXu2022} incorporated multi-objective optimization and copula-based uncertainty quantification into cascade reservoir planning, but the ecological models remian relatively simplified.
-In contrast, emerging dynamic multi-factor models offer promising tools to explore non-linear feedbacks and temporal continuity among interacting ecological variables, including chlorophyll-a growth, nutrient cycling, and temperature dynamics.
+While these studies contribute valuable data and demonstrate the potential of advanced modeling techniques, they often rely heavily on statistical or machine learning approaches, offering limited insight into the underlying ecological mechanisms ~\citep{Liu2021,JingQian2024,HanxiaoZhang2024}.
+A key limitation of many existing models lies in their calibration with short-term datasets and the consequent lack of rigorous validation against long-term observational records; this deficiency critically undermines their ability to accurately simulate and predict system responses under realistic conditions of interannual climatic variability and episodic disturbance events—such as the extreme rainfall prevalent in subtropical monsoonal regions—which can drastically alter nutrient fluxes and phytoplankton dynamics \citep{Buta2023}.
+Moreover, traditional models such as the Water Erosion Prediction Project (WEPP), although effective in simulating physical processes like soil erosion, fall short in capturing hydro-ecological interactions \citep{Flanagan2012,ZhuoxinChen2025}.
+Some progress has been made by integrating robust optimization and scenario analysis into water resource management, for example, Xu et al.~\citep{BinXu2022} incorporated multi-objective optimization and copula-based uncertainty quantification into cascade reservoir planning, but the ecological models remain relatively simplified.
+In contrast, emerging dynamic multi-factor models offer promising tools to explore non-linear feedbacks and temporal continuity among interacting ecological variables, including Chl-a growth, nutrient cycling, and temperature dynamics.
 Despite their potential, these models are still in early stages of development and are seldom applied to real-world aquatic systems.

-To address this gap, our study proposes a dynamic, multi-factor modeling approach to investigate the interactions among water temperature, TN, TP, and chlorophyll-a in three freshwater reservoirs in Guangdong, China.
+To address these issues, this study aims to: (1) quantify the spatiotemporal dynamics and key drivers of Chl-a in three subtropical reservoirs using a comprehensive five-year (2020-2024) monitoring dataset; (2) develop a process-based, dynamic multi-factor model that mechanistically integrates the effects of water temperature, TN, and TP on Chl-a; and (3) calibrate and validate the model against the long-term data to assess its predictive capability and provide a tool for exploring management scenarios.
+We propose a dynamic, multi-factor modeling approach to investigate the interactions among water temperature, TN, TP, and Chl-a in three freshwater reservoirs in Guangdong, China.
 By leveraging long-term monitoring data and integrating ecological mechanisms into the modeling framework, this work aims to deepen our understanding of eutrophication processes and provide a scientific basis for informed aquatic ecosystem management.

-\section{Materials and Methods}
+\section{Materials and methods}